Speccery/hextir-stm32/README.md

 | N.C. | 9 - RESET   |
 | GND  | 10 - GND    |

+Note: The pins are in the order in which the align directly between the TI-74 Dockbus connector and Black Pill board pins, **EXCEPT** for PB5 which is not 5V tolerant.
+The corresponding signal is wired to PB3.

 ## License of the STM32 derived work